eduardomecchia/gattimatti-old/README.md

 # gattimatti
-This is a single page application built with Vue.js that aims to collect and display photos of two crazy cats
+This is a single page application built rapidly with Vue.js 2 CDN that aims to collect and display photos of two crazy cats: Whiskey and Zelda.